-We would like to thank our more than 3,500 employees for their enthusiasm, great ideas, amazing dedication, and unquestionable loyalty.
+We extend our sincere thanks to our more than 5,400 employees for their enthusiasm, great ideas, unwavering dedication, and loyalty.
 We are always impressed by the passion and commitment of our crews and staff to safely getting the job done.
 This is one of the things that makes Major Drilling a great company.

-We also extend our appreciation to our loyal customers and valued investors for their continued support.
+To our loyal customers and valued investors, we thank you for your continued support.
 We look forward to a promising future and the opportunities that lie ahead.